copernicus-mogley/zkav.club/README.md

 ### Our partner communities

-Mutual support and collaboration is always on-going with and within our [partner communities](/partners/).
+Mutual support and collaboration is on-going with and within our [partner communities](/partners/).

-If you want to add one of your communities as a partner, [create a PR](https://github.com/copernicus-mogley/zkav.club/tree/main/partners) with an associated .md file with your information.
+If you want to add one of your communities as a partner, [create a PR](https://github.com/copernicus-mogley/zkav.club/tree/main/partners) with an associated `.md` file with your information.

 ### Live event production and promotion services